 Lifestyle choices are important to consider when managing osteoarthritic symptoms, particularly as small changes can make a notable difference to the severity of symptoms.

-Excess weight is known to aggravate symptoms and being obese is a widely accepted cause of this condition.
+Excess weight is known to aggravate symptoms and obesity is a widely accepted cause of this condition.
 This is primarily due to the additional pressure that is put on the joints from the extra weight.

 As a result, taking measures to lose weight should be included in the management plan of every overweight or obese individual that suffers from osteoarthritis.
-It has been shown to decrease pain, reduce stiffness and improve joint function, which ultimately leads to less need for pharmaceutical management.
+It has been shown to decrease pain, reduce stiffness and improve joint function, which ultimately leads to a reduced need for pharmaceutical management.

-Treating symptoms of osteoarthritis with physical and massage therapies may provide beneficial symptoms relief, although the overall effectiveness of these treatments has not been determined.
+Treating the symptoms of osteoarthritis with physical and massage therapies may provide relief in osteoarthritis symptoms, although the overall effectiveness of these treatments has not been fully elucidated.

-Functional, gait and balance training are recommended to help improve position sense, balance and strengths.
-This is particularly useful for those individuals that have lower extremity arthritis, leading to a higher risk of falls in the elderly and resulting fractures.
+Functional, gait, and balance training are recommended to help improve position sense, balance, and strengths.
+This is particularly useful for individuals who have lower extremity arthritis, which can lead to a higher risk of falls in the elderly and resulting fractures.

 Knee braces may provide a benefit to users in helping to maintain control and reduce pain.
 Lateral wedge insoles, however, have not been shown to offer a useful benefit for osteoarthritis.

 To help in the relief of stiffness, heat management may prove to offer a benefit, and cold therapy may help to manage muscle spasms and pain.

 Understanding Treatment Options for Osteoarthritis (OA) | Johns Hopkins Rheumatology